Links marked with the following icons require individual accounts or a UCLA VPN:

 Legal blogs are another good starting point for fresh ideas.

-Both the ABA Journal and the Justia website provide directories of legal blogs:
+The Justia website provides directories of legal blogs:

-The following blogs can be especially helpful for finding relevant, publishable topics:
+The following blog can be especially helpful for finding relevant, publishable topics:

 Skimming the tables of contents for law reviews in your area of interest can also spark ideas for topics.